ducflair/duc/README.md

 ---

-*The .duc format is constantly evolving, with the aim to set new standards in the CAD industry.
+*The duc format and libraries are constantly evolving, with the aim to set new standards in the 2D CAD industry.
 Be a part of this change and help shape the future of design technology!*